-- Oversee the Placement Testing and subsequent allocation of EAL support as deemed necessary. - Co-ordinate the resourcing of the Department and the allocation of EAL trained staff to students. - Keep all educational records for the students (the EAL Register) up to date and to ensure that more specific linguistic needs of each international student are met. - Deliver some of the EAL teaching and manage colleagues who assist with the weekly allocation of EAL support.
+- Oversee the Placement Testing and subsequent allocation of EAL support as deemed necessary. - Co-ordinate the resourcing of the Department and the allocation of EAL trained staff to students.

-Compiled by: Deputy Head Academic & EAL Co-Ordinator Version: Jan 2024
+Compiled by: Deputy Head Academic & EAL Co-Ordinator Version: Jan 2025